FPTyel/ze_Fapescape_rote-HellDifficulty/README.md

 6. Broken triggers effect: Many triggers will have unexpected time to be activaited (less \ more), chat is NOT typing the time to activate \ typing fake time \ typing random symbols
 7. New music :)

 Will you face the fear?
 Feeling brave?
-Try this out! :D
+Try this out!

 Made by https://steamcommunity.com/id/FPTyel/

-Thanks for https://steamcommunity.com/id/heyfumi/ for helping :D
+Thanks for https://steamcommunity.com/id/heyfumi/ for helping.